Science Fiction Futures

 Being a hypersonic rock star is great... until you get too old.

-- Invisible: The path to immortality by Joao Ramalho-Santos
+- Invisible: The path to immortality by João Ramalho-Santos

-Short Story (1 page PDF).
 Having a scientific breakthrough, getting published and hence recognition, you might think was a path to immortality...
 Not any more...
 (This is one that may well resonate with our scientist regulars.)

 - A Better Mousetrap by Mike Resnick